 Some years ago, Sapia was granted an “industry stability exemption”, which allows its members to communicate on issues related to the use of pipelines to transport fuel.

-Yesterday Sapia could not comment on the commission’s referral.
-Executive director Fanie Tshifularo told Business Report that he would not be in a position to comment until he got a mandate from members.
+On Wednesday Sapia could not comment on the commission’s referral.
+Executive director Fanie Tshifularo said that he would not be in a position to comment until he got a mandate from members.

-A Sasol spokesman said yesterday the company was awaiting a copy of the referral to study it in detail.
+A Sasol spokesman said on Wednesday the company was awaiting a copy of the referral to study it in detail.
 The company had begun engaging with the commission in 2008 as part of its “Competition Law compliance review” and said this had preceded the commission’s investigation.
-Sasol concluded its review in 2010 and yesterday said: “There was no evidence to support the allegations.”
+Sasol concluded its review in 2010 and on Wednesday said: “There was no evidence to support the allegations.”